apache/iceberg/README.md

 * To invoke a build and run tests: `./gradlew build`
 * To skip tests: `./gradlew build -x test -x integrationTest`
 * To fix code style: `./gradlew spotlessApply`
+  The above command applies to default versions.
+  Need to pass the non-default versions via `-DsparkVersions`, `-DflinkVersions`, `-DhiveVersions` argument

 Iceberg table support is organized in library modules: